Vega (British band): 2009–2016

 Vega were formed following a meeting between Nick Workman, Dan Chantrey and twins James and Tom Martin at the Z Rock Festival at JBs in Dudley, 29/30 May 2009.
 The Martin brothers had been in a number of bands and had written songs for a selection of artists and bands including Khymera, Danny Vaughn, Joe Lynn Turner, House of Lords, Ted Poley and Tommy Funderburk, many of these for the Frontiers label.
 They had discussed forming a band with Frontiers management, proposing Nick Workman as lead vocalist.

-It was during their time with Kryah (2004-2006) and The Station Club (2006-2009) that James and Tom first teamed up with Dan Chantrey, who played drums for both bands, and currently plays drums for Vega.
+It was during their time with Kryah (2004-2006) and The Station Club (2006-2009) that James and Tom first teamed up with Dan Chantrey, who played drums for both bands.
 Frontman Nick Workman established a name for himself in Kick (1999–2004) and then Eden (2006–2009).

 Following the meeting at Z Rock Festival, songs were penned for a debut album (with no one song taking longer than 24 hours to write), these recorded between the summer and November 2009.
 Kiss of Life was released by Frontiers Records on 6 December 2010.
 The album was produced and mastered by John Greatwood and Dennis Ward, respectively.
 Drummer Dan Chantrey proposed the name Vega for the band.

 Following some live dates work began on a follow-up release, this essentially completed sometime before the band had secured a release deal.
 A deal was made with Spinefarm Records/Ninetone (distributed through Universal Music Group) in 2011, but it would be 18 March 2013 before What the Hell! was finally released.
 What the Hell! was produced by John Greatwood.

 An early taste of the album came in October 2012 with the release of the single "White Knuckle Ride".
 Following album release, a UK tour support-slot with FM followed, and then later in the year a few extra dates as headliners.